CountMe-Chemicals/CountMe-Chemicals.arch/README.md

 The platform's AI capabilities are powered by Google Gemini and are integrated in a controlled, policy-governed manner:

-- **Quotana (ChemNet AI Assistant):** Embedded within the ChemNet RFQ workflow, Quotana assists buyers in structuring procurement requests and helps surface relevant supplier matches.
-AI outputs are channelled into defined platform workflows (browse, request, negotiate) and cannot directly mutate transaction state.
+- **Quotana (AI Assistant):**  Quotana assists buyers in structuring procurement requests and helps surface relevant supplier matches.

 - **Market Intelligence:** Buyers and sellers receive AI-generated market trend analysis and price benchmarking insights drawn from catalogue and transaction patterns.
-These are advisory in nature and surfaced through dedicated analytics views.
-- **Negotiation Context:** During active negotiation, AI-assisted price guidance is available to inform counter-offer decisions.

-All AI interactions are bounded by the user's role and current workflow context, and the full surrounding transaction history provides a human-auditable record of any AI-influenced decisions.

 ---